thejordanclark/microservice-exercise/kubernetes_setup.md

 [Docker Install Instructions](https://docs.docker.com/install/)

 #### Install docker-compose
 Docker-compose is pre-installed on the AWS instance.
+It is needed for the initial lab but not for kubernetes

 [Docker Compose Install Instructions](https://docs.docker.com/compose/install/)